davhunt/instruments/initStateA/readme.md

 ## initStateA (Pre-Task)

-This repo contains modifiable (.docx) and PDF versions of generic pre-task questionnaire used by the NDCLab, along with the REDCap import .zip.
+This repo contains modifiable (.docx) and PDF versions of generic pre-task questionnaire used by the NDCLab, along with the REDCap import .zip and survey PDF.

 ### Scoring Script